JuliaGtk/Gtk4Makie.jl/README.md

 ## Status

 Gtk4Makie has been successfully run on Windows, MacOS, and Linux.
 However, a problem has been reported by one Linux user on NVidia hardware (https://github.com/JuliaGtk/Gtk4Makie.jl/issues/7).
 On Wayland, getting GTK4's OpenGL backend to work may require a bit of configuration (see [here](https://github.com/JuliaGtk/Gtk4.jl#enabling-gtk4s-egl-backend-linux)).
-On some modern Linux distributions, GTK4's OpenGL backend (at least the version of the GTK4 library used by Gtk4.jl) does not work on Wayland (https://github.com/JuliaGtk/Gtk4.jl/issues/72).

 Users should be aware that this package unavoidably relies on Makie internals and is likely to break from time to time when upgrading Makie.